What are the pros and cons of electric cars?

 Access to towns and cities

 The introduction of Clean Air Zones (CAZ) signals a new era of penalties for driving a polluting vehicle in a town or city.
 At the very least, electric cars will be exempt from payment, but you could find that EVs are soon the only vehicles welcome in some urban environments.
+Buying an EV is thus a way to future-proof your motoring.

 Finally, there’s the feelgood factor of doing your bit for the environment.
 By driving an electric car, you’ll be helping to improve local air quality, which will do wonders for your image.
+Just look at all the companies switching to electric vans to boost their environmental credentials.

 The disadvantages of an electric car